okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/aspnet/integrateenrollotp.md

-### 1 - 4: Sign-in and Select Authenticator
+### 1 - 4: Sign in and select authenticator

-The enrollment flow follows the same first four steps as the Challenge flow
+The Enrollment flow follows the same first four steps as the Challenge flow:

 * Build a sign-in page on the client
 * Authenticate the user credentials
 * Handle the response from the sign-in flow
 * Display a list of possible authenticator factors

-### 5. Check Authenticator Status & Send Email to the User
+### 5. Check authenticator status and send email to the user

 When the user selects the Email Authenticator and clicks **Submit**, the form posts back to the `SelectAuthenticatorAsync` method.
 This checks whether the user is in Challenge or Enrollment Flow.
 When in Enrollment Flow, a call is made to `idxClient.SelectEnrollAuthenticatorAsync`, using its `enrollAuthenticatorOptions` parameter to pass in the Email Authenticator ID.